-Prior to the completion of this offering, there has been no public market for our common stock, and we cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock prevailing from time to time.
+Future sales of our common stock in the public market, or the availability of such shares for sale in the public market, could adversely affect market prices prevailing from time to time.
 Future sales of our common stock in the public market, or the availability of such shares for sale in the public market, could adversely affect market prices prevailing from time to time.
 As described below, only a limited number of shares will be available for sale shortly after the completion of this offering due to contractual and legal restrictions on resale.
 Nevertheless, sales of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could adversely affect the prevailing market price at such time and our ability to raise equity capital in the future.

-Upon completion of this offering, based on the number of shares of our capital stock outstanding as of March 31, 2020, we will have a total of 26,107,305 shares of common stock outstanding (including all shares of our convertible preferred stock on an as-converted basis).
-Of these outstanding shares, all the shares of common stock sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, unless (i) purchased by our affiliates or (ii) purchased in our directed share program, which shares will be subject to the lock-up agreements described below.
+Upon completion of this offering, based on the number of shares of our capital stock outstanding as of March 31, 2021, we will have a total of shares of common stock outstanding.
+Of these outstanding shares, all the shares of common stock sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144.